Briant-20/the-space-race/README.md

 ### Colour Scheme

 The majority of the website's background Is black as I felt it was an appropriate design choice due to the topic being space.
-As a result the colour of the information is white to contrast the black and make it easily readable.
+As a result, the color of the information is white to contrast with black and make it easily readable.

 ### Typography

-With the headers of the website I made them italic to ensure they stood out and showed their importance.
+With the headers of the website, I made them italic to ensure they stood out and showed their importance.
 I used icons from Font Awesome on the main header of the page to make it a bit more interesting and to stand out.
-I also used them in the footer for the links to show what clicking them would do e.g.(Clicking the youtube icon brings you to youtube) and for a link which brings you to the top of the page.
+I also used them in the footer for the links to show what clicking them would do e.g.(Clicking the youtube icon brings you to youtube) and a link that brings you to the top of the page.

 Icons source = https://fontawesome.com/